 Facing Foreclosure in New Mexico?

 You have more time and more options than you think.
-New Mexico uses judicial (district court action) foreclosure with a typical timeline of 360 days.
+New Mexico uses judicial foreclosure, where the bank can foreclose in roughly 360 days.
 You also get a 9 months redemption period after the sale.
 This guide explains what's happening and what to do.

 New Mexico Foreclosure Facts